 A really easy and simple way to decorate your house whatever the occasion is by making reusable bunting.
 You can use old fabric scraps or even old clothes!
-This simple tutorial shows you how.
+See my tutorial for the easiest bunting ever!

 Alternatively, you can make a no sew garland by just knotting fabric scraps around a length of cord or twine.
 See my tutorial how to make your own.

 Furoshiki Wrap has been around for centuries.
 Why not use an old scarf or large hemmed square of old cloth (bedding perhaps?) and wrap your presents in this eco friendly fashion instead of using standard gift wrap?
 See a tutorial here.

 Scrap fabric twine